-Children are not allowed to leave the service without written or verbal permission given by parent.
+Children are not allowed to leave the service without written or verbal permission given by a parent/carer.
 If children do then every endeavour will be made to bring that child back.
-Staff will look for the child, get an announcement put over the loud speaker and the family, office and Principal will be informed.
+Educators will look for the child, get an announcement put over the loud speaker and the family, office and Principal will be informed.